Crying Forest

-Crying Forest (အိပ်မက်ငိုတော) is a Burmese adventure horror television series.
-It aired on Canal+ Zat Lenn, from November 3, 2022 to January 5, 2023, on every Thursday at 20:00 for 10 episodes.
+Crying Forest (အိပ်မက်ငိုတော) is a Burmese adventure-horror television series.
+Produced by Canal+ (Myanmar) in partnership with Taurus V Production, the series aired on Canal+ Zat Lenn, from November 3, 2022 to January 5, 2023, on every Thursday at 20:00 for 10 episodes.

 Synopsis

-6 friends who haven't seen each other for years plan a trip to the jungle in order to reconnect.
-When the forest they went to, called the Dream Weeping Forest, was not as ordinary as they thought.
-The mysterious events that they will experience will be so haunting.
+Six friends who haven't seen each other for years plan a trip to a jungle in order to reconnect.
+When the forest they went to, called the Dream Weeping Forest, was not as ordinary as they thought, the mysterious events that they will experience will be so haunting.